Corzina/DTD-donation/Study 1/Pre-processing/readme.md

 # Obtain WhatsApp Donated Data

-To obrain WhatsApp data, reader should personally contact Stein Jongerius (stein.jongerius@centerdata.nl) to request it, as it is not made publicly available yet.
+To obtain WhatsApp data, reader should personally contact Stein Jongerius (stein.jongerius@centerdata.nl) to request it, as it is not made publicly available yet.
 For the WhatsApp data, make sure to request, get and upload the following files, including donated DDPs, in the ".../DTD-donation/Study 1/Data/" folder:

 1) Main Data Donation file - L_Datadonation_main_1.0p.sav